Skip to main content

 (1) Except as otherwise provided in section 1514.44 of the Revised Code and paragraph (G) of this rule or pursuant to a safety audit conducted under section 1514.42 of the Revised Code, not later than ten days after receipt of a report under paragraph (D) of this rule, the operator may submit a written request to the chief for a meeting with the chief to review the findings contained in the report.

-(F) An operator shall not appeal the contents of a report prepared under paragraph (C) of this rule to the reclamation commission without first submitting a written request for a review by the chief as provided in paragraph (E)(1) of this rule.
+(F) Before appealing the contents of a report prepared under paragraph (C) of this rule to the reclamation commission the operator is to first submit a written request for a review by the chief as provided in paragraph (E)(1) of this rule.
 If, upon review of the findings in the report, the chief makes a determination that affirms the findings in the report, then the operator may appeal this determination to the reclamation commission in accordance with section 1514.09 of the Revised Code.
 The filing of a notice of appeal to the reclamation commission does not operate as a stay of any order, determination, or decision of the chief.

 (G)